Over the past thirty years Andrew Ziminski has worked as a stonemason from his base in Frome, Somerset on some of our greatest monuments.

-From repairs to a megalithic burial chamber and the reconstruction of a Roman temple façade to an Anglo-Saxon shrine and Salisbury's medieval cathedral my craft skills and knowledge have been put to good use.
+From repairs to a megalithic burial chamber and the reconstruction of a Roman temple façade to an Anglo-Saxon shrine and Salisbury's medieval cathedral Andrew's craft skills and knowledge have been put to good use.

 'The Stonemason' published by John Murrays, tells the history of how Britain was built - from the inside out, stone by different stone, culture by different culture in a journey by canoe along river, canal and sea that offers a new version of our island story.

 (Above) Andrew talking about his Craft for the Chalke Valley History Festival.